Cafe Scientifique is now located at the University of Oxford Department of Pharmacology

 On-road car parking - Those without disability permits need to find the nearest pay-and-display machine (there are several a short walk in either direction).
 Rates are £6 per hour for up to two hours, however, all parking tickets issued after 6:30pm or extending beyond 6:30pm cost a flat rate of £6.
 This means that anyone parking at 5:31 or afterwards will pay no more than £6.
 Payment is primarily by card, although a ring-and-pay option may be available at some machines, and some of the older ones may still take cash (no guarantees).
 There is typically plenty of parking on Mansfield Road from 5pm onwards.

-The common room does not have a hearing loop, but we are bringing in a speaker-amplifier for each event and the usual microphones will be used.
+Indoor facilities — The common room does not have a hearing loop, but we bring in a speaker-amplifier for each event and the usual wireless microphones will be used.

-A limited amount of snacks and drinks (water, squash and red/white wine) are offered by the Cafe to the earlier arrivals, but may run out.
+Refreshments — A limited amount of snacks (fresh and crisps) and drinks (water, squash and red/white wine) are offered by the Cafe to the earlier arrivals, but may run out.
 Costs for these are covered by donations so those taking advantage of supplied refreshments are asked to contribute to the Cafe donation hat in return.
-A donation of approx 80p-£1 is recommended for a glass of wine.
-Audience members are also very welcome to bring their own snacks and drinks of any kind, and glasses can be provided.
-There is a cash/card coffee machine in the common room which can provide hot drinks, and a water cooler for free chilled water.
-The Pharmacology daytime cafe cannot stay open for our events as the staffing costs would be excessive.
+A donation of approx 80p-£1 is recommended for a glass of wine, rounded up if you have snacks.

 Eating and drinking near Pharmacology